DIVD-NL/web-csirt/csirt.divd.nl/you_got_scanned.md

 **Don't Panic**

-You have been scanned by non-profit Dutch Institute for Vulnerability Disclosure (DIVD; Twitter: @DIVDnl).
-We scan the internet to detect systems that potentially contain vulnerabilities so we can inform system owners.
+You have been scanned by the non-profit Dutch Institute for Vulnerability Disclosure ([DIVD](https://www.divd.nl); Twitter: [@divdnl](https://twitter.com/divdnl)).
+We scan the internet to detect systems that potentially contain vulnerabilities to inform system owners.
 All to support our mission:

 <div class="center">
 We aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them.
-We have a global reach, but do it Dutch style: open, honest, collaborative and for free.
+We have a global reach, but do it Dutch style: open, honest, collaborative, and for free.
 </div>

 <br>